ahmedmusaad/NVD-Alerts/README.md

 ## Usage

-1. First fill the names of the vendors in the text file.
-One vendor per line.
+1. First add the terms you want to monitor to the Terms text file.
+One term per line.
-2. Either fill in the email configuration details or comment it out.
+2. Either fill in the email configuration details and call the function in the main function or leave the code as it is.
 3. Run the script using the following command:

 ```